 I’ll be totally honest with you – crafting my elevator speech was my nemesis for a long time – I even signed up for 2 courses to teach me how to do just this and I still couldn’t get one that I was happy with.
 Whatever I came up with just always sounded unnatural and hollow in my mouth.

-It occurred to me that the whole elevator speech thing is a massively over complicated way of going about things – especially when you’re starting out (because that stuff evolves over time – trust me!)
+It occurred to me that the whole elevator speech thing is a massively overcomplicated way of going about things – especially when you’re starting out (because that stuff evolves over time – trust me!)

 I start with a ‘you know’ statement:

 “You know how lots of life coaches fall totally in love with the art and craft of coaching but struggle to make a living from it?”

 I might add a bit more depending on who I’m talking to show I really ‘get’ the problem such as…

 “They try all these different recommended techniques to market themselves but it all feels cheesy and overwhelming.”

 …”Well I help them to get more clients, make more money and be able to focus on what they love – the coaching.”